Birmingham needs more green space at its heart

 Parks provide the lungs and fresh air for cities.
 They also improve our physical & mental health (saving the NHS £millions per year) and provide sites for festivals & community events.

-Green space also helps the economy; a recent report on parks in London revealed that every £1 spent on public green space equates to £27 in value for the public.
+Green space also helps the economy; a recent report on parks in London (see link below) revealed that every £1 spent on public green space equates to £27 in value for the public.